Fort Hays State University > About FHSU > Administration and Finance > Personnel Office > Benefits

 Unemployment Insurance - Provided for all eligible employees.

 Vacation Leave - Available to employees in covered positions; unclassified staff earn 8 hours per 80 hour pay period, with a maximum of 176 hours per year.
-Classified staff earn on a graduated scale of 3.7 to 6.7 hours per 80 hour pay period.
+University Support Staff earn on a graduated scale of 3.7 to 6.7 hours per 80 hour pay period.

 Sick Leave - Available to eligible employees; accrues at 3.7 hours per 80 hour pay period.